-The 2016 Annual Monitoring Report (Annual Report) summarizes hydrologic conditions for calendar year 2016 in the Northern Cities Management Area (NCMA) of the Santa Maria Groundwater Basin (SMGB) in San Luis Obispo County (County), California.
-This report was prepared on behalf of four public agencies collectively referred to as the Northern Cities, which includes the City of Arroyo Grande (Arroyo Grande), City of Grover Beach (Grover Beach), City of Pismo Beach (Pismo Beach) and the Oceano Community Services District (Oceano CSD) (the NCMA agencies).
-These agencies, along with local landowners, the County, the San Luis Obispo County Flood Control & Water Conservation District (FCWCD), and the Coastal San Luis Resource Conservation District, have managed local surface water and groundwater resources in the area since the late 1970s to preserve the long-term integrity of water supplies.
+The 2017 Annual Monitoring Report (Annual Report) summarizes hydrologic conditions for calendar year 2017 in the Northern Cities Management Area (NCMA) of the Santa Maria River Valley Groundwater Basin (SMGB) in San Luis Obispo County (County), California.
+This report was prepared on behalf of four public agencies collectively referred to as the Northern Cities, which includes the City of Arroyo Grande (Arroyo Grande), City of Grover Beach (Grover Beach), City of Pismo Beach (Pismo Beach) and the Oceano Community Services District (OCSD; Oceano CSD) (NCMA agencies).
+These agencies, along with local landowners, the County, and the San Luis Obispo County Flood Control & Water Conservation District (FCWCD) have managed local surface water and groundwater resources in the area since the late 1970s to preserve the long-term integrity of water supplies.